EPSP synthase

 Thus, the two substrates of this enzyme are phosphoenolpyruvate (PEP) and 3-phosphoshikimate, whereas its two products are phosphate and 5-enolpyruvylshikimate-3-phosphate.

-This enzyme is not present in the genomes of animals.
-It presents an attractive biological target for herbicides, such as glyphosate.
-A glyphosate-resistant version of this gene has been used in genetically modified crops.
+This enzyme is absent from animal genomes, making it an attractive target for herbicides such as glyphosate.
+A glyphosate-resistant version of the enzyme's gene has been incorporated into genetically modified crops.

 Nomenclature

 The enzyme belongs to the family of transferases, to be specific those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is phosphoenolpyruvate:3-phosphoshikimate 5-O-(1-carboxyvinyl)-transferase.
 Other names in common use include: